genice-dev/genice-svg/README.md

         rotatez=30
 		polygon        Draw polygons instead of a ball and stick model. shadow         Draw shadows behind balls.

+Png is a quick alternative for svg.
+Use png if making svg is too slow.

+	% genice CS2 -r 3 3 3 -f png[options:separated:by:colons] > CS2.png

+	Options:
+        rotatex=30
+        rotatey=30
+        rotatez=30
+		shadow         Draw shadows behind balls.

 ## Test in place